Christopher Charles Benninger: Early projects

-One of Benninger's first projects was an Economically Weaker Section (EWS) township in Jamnagar developed with the Gujarat Housing Board in 1972.
+One of Benninger's first urban planning projects was an Economically Weaker Section (EWS) township in Jamnagar developed in collaboration with the Gujarat Housing Board in 1972.
 In 1973, he worked with the Chennai Metropolitan Development Authority and developed a site-and-services approach to EWS housing in Arunbakkam.
 In 1976, Benninger assisted the Hyderabad Urban Development Authority in its first project, a 2000-unit township for government employees.
 He designed the SOS Children's Villages in Bawana in 1975 and in Kolkatta three years later in 1978.
 In 1976, designed the Alliance Française Centre in Ahmedabad.
 In 1984, he designed the campus for the Center for Development Studies and Activities which he had founded in 1976.

 Planning

 As a World Bank consultant, Benninger planned out the site and services, core housing, and slum upgradation programmes for the Calcutta Metropolitan Development in 1974.
-In 1979, he was a part of the team to design and programme Indonesia's first National Rural Development Program, in collaboration with the newly established Urban Development Ministry.
+In 1979, Benninger was assigned to a team tasked with designing and programming Indonesia's first National Rural Development Program, in collaboration with the newly established Urban Development Ministry.
 Later that year, under Christopher Benninger and Aneeta Benninger, CDSA developed India's pilot Integrated Rural Development Program.
 In this period, CDSA also prepared social inputs for Area Development Plans in Goa and Almora.
 With UNICEF, he led a CDSA team to prepare a plan of action for the development of Bhutan (1979–80).
 He was engaged by the UNCHS to develop plans for six cities in Sri Lanka: Jafna, Ratnapura, Kalutara, Hambantota, Galle, and Matara.
 In 1986, Benninger worked on the development plan for Thane and Kalyan with a focus on urban management and poverty upliftment.
 In 2001, Benninger was appointed to prepare the structure plan for Thimphu.
 In 2004, the Government of Bhutan along with the Government of India appointed him again to prepare plans for three towns along their shared border.
 In 2012, he designed the new town of Denchi in East Bhutan.
 Benninger's work in urban design, city management, and town planning resulted in his principles of intelligent urbanism.
 He designed the master plan for Sasson Hospital, King Edward Memorial Hospital and College of Engineering Pune.
 He was a member of the Mumbai Port Trust Land Development Committee and the head of the jury for the design and construction India's National War Memorial, appointed by the Ministry of Defence.